strothj/react-app-rewire-typescript-babel-preset/README.md

 ## Style guide

-This project uses a combination of ESLint (Airbnb config) and Prettier.
+This project uses a combination of TSLint (Airbnb config) and Prettier.

 ## License